SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

     [...]
 ```

-If you want to allow `api_monitor.sh` to be able to talk to the service endpoints directly to avoid getting a fresh token from keystone for each call, you also need to export it to your encironment:
+If you want to allow `api_monitor.sh` to be able to talk to the service endpoints directly to avoid getting a fresh token from keystone for each call, you also need to export it to your environment:
 ```bash
 export OS_CACERT=/PATH/TO/CACERT.CRT
 ```